 Spot trading is another straightforward way to invest in the energy market.
 It involves direct purchasing or selling energy products, such as oil, gasoline, power, etc., at a short time frame before delivery.

-Under this trading method, traders buy different energy assets hoping that their energy prices will rise in the future, resulting in fat profits.
+Under this trading method, traders buy different energy assets, hoping their energy prices will rise, resulting in fat profits.
 They can sell these assets later when they notice an increased value.

-Also, spot trading involves selling energy products on a profit and repurchasing more when the price drops.
+Also, spot trading involves selling energy products at a profit and repurchasing more when the price drops.

-In spot trading, you can only use energy assets you’ve purchased; there’s no margin or leverage.
-Overall, spot trading is for instant trading (buying and selling) of energy commodities.
+In spot trading, you can only use your purchased energy assets; there’s no margin or leverage.
+Spot trading is for instant trading (buying and selling) of energy commodities.

 4. Stocks